bakame-php/http-structured-fields/README.md

 echo $value;                //b=?0, a=(bar "42" 42 42.0), c=@1671800423
 ```

-#### Automatic conversion.
+#### Automatic conversion

 For all containers, to ease instantiation the following automatic conversion are applied on
-the member argument of each modifying methods, if the submitted type is:
+the member argument of each modifying methods.

+If the submitted type is:

 -  a `StructuredField` implementing object, it will be passed as is
 -  an iterable structure, it will be converted to an `InnerList` instance using `InnerList::new`
--  otherwise, the method will try to convert it into an `Item` using `Item::new` following the conversion rule in the table above.
+-  otherwise, it is converted into an `Item` using `Item::new` following the conversion rules explained in the table above.

+If no conversion is possible an `InvalidArgument` exception will be thrown.

 This means that the previous example can be rewritten like this: